Free Bench Resource

 High voltage warning.

 A tube amplifier chassis can contain lethal AC and DC voltage, including stored voltage after the amp is unplugged.
-This calculator is for reference only.
-It does not make live work safe, and it does not replace training, proper tools, or fault diagnosis.
+A calculator cannot make live chassis work safe or diagnose a faulted amp.
+Use proper tools, stable probe placement, and training.
 If you are second-guessing the measurement, probe placement, or condition of the amp, stop there.

 • You have never measured live plate voltage before.